shanhhe/comp0240_aerorobotics_cw2_challenge_muti_drone/README.md

 ```

 The flags for the components launcher are:
 - **-s**: scenario file to load from.
-Default is 'scenarios/scenario1.yaml'"
+Default is 'scenarios/scenario1.yaml'
 - **-w**: world config file to use as base template.
-Default is 'config_sim/config/world.yaml'"
+Default is 'config_sim/config/world.yaml'
 - **-n**: select drones namespace to launch, values are comma separated.
 By default, it will get all drones from world description file
 - **-c**: if set, the real crazyflie interface will be launched instead of the simulation.
-Defaults to false"
+Defaults to false
+- **-m**: if set, it will use the multicopter simulation platform instead of gazebo
 - **-g**: launch using gnome-terminal instead of tmux.
 Default not set

 > **NOTE:** You can also give or set the environment variable `CW2_SCENARIO_FILE` if you want to set the default to something different.
 You can either `export CW2_SCENARIO_FILE=scenarios/scenario.yaml` and/or put this line at the bottom of your `~/.bashrc` file and restart your terminal.